lynchdean/lynchdean/README.md

 ### Hi I'm Dean 👋

-:mag_right: Currently looking for entry-level or graduate roles in Software Engineering.
+🔎 Currently looking for entry-level or graduate roles in Software Engineering.
 Available to work immediately.

-📫 How to reach me: linkedin.com/in/deanlynch97/
+📫 How to reach me: [LinkedIn](linkedin.com/in/deanlynch97/)

 <!--
 **lynchdean/lynchdean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.